Georgia Affiliate Tournament Canceled

 Due to continuing developments around the Coronavirus/COVID-19 situation, GADI has made the difficult decision to cancel the Affiliate Tournament.
 Read our full statement here.

 First, we want to take a minute to remind you of some important items:

 We are excited to be returning to Lanier High School for our Affiliate Tournament.
-All Team Challenge presentation sites and Instant Challenge rooms are on the main floor, so you won’t have to deal with stairs for most of the day.
-We will be holding Closing Ceremonies in the Main Gym on the ground floor (one floor down).
-There is elevator access for those that need it.
+All Team Challenge presentation sites and Instant Challenge rooms are on the main floor, so you won’t have to deal with stairs.
+We will also be holding Closing Ceremonies in the Cafeteria, so you won’t have to deal with the stairs & bleachers.

 Lanier High School Information